Barlaam of Seminara: The Triads

-In response to Barlaam's attacks, Palamas wrote nine treatises entitled "Triads For The Defense of Those Who Practice Sacred Quietude".
+In response to Barlaam's attacks, Palamas wrote nine treatises entitled "Triads For The Defense of Those Who Practice Sacred Hesychasm".
 The treatises are called "Triads" because they were organized as three sets of three treatises.

 The Triads were written in three stages.
 The first triad was written in the second half of the 1330s and are based on personal discussions between Palamas and Barlaam although Barlaam is never mentioned by name.

 Gregory's teaching was affirmed by the superiors and principal monks of Mt.
 Athos, who met in synod during 1340–1.
 In early 1341, the monastic communities of Mount Athos wrote the Hagioritic Tome under the supervision and inspiration of Palamas.
 Although the Tome does not mention Barlaam by name, the work clearly takes aim at Barlaam's views.
 The Tome provides a systematic presentation of Palamas' teaching and became the fundamental textbook for Byzantine mysticism.

 Barlaam also took exception to the doctrine held by the Hesychasts as to the uncreated nature of the light, the experience of which was said to be the goal of Hesychast practice, regarding it as heretical and blasphemous.
 It was maintained by the Hesychasts to be of divine origin and to be identical to the light which had been manifested to Jesus' disciples on Mount Tabor at the Transfiguration.
 Barlaam viewed this doctrine of "uncreated light" to be polytheistic because as it postulated two eternal substances, a visible and an invisible God.
 Barlaam accuses the use of the Jesus Prayer as being a practice of Bogomilism.

 The second triad quotes some of Barlaam's writings directly.
 In response to this second triad, Barlaam composed the treatise "Against the Messalians" linking the hesychasts to the Messalians and thereby accusing them of heresy.
 In "Against the Messalians", Barlaam attacked Gregory by name for the first time.
 Barlaam derisively called the Hesychasts omphalopsychoi (men with their souls in their navels) and accused them of the heresy of Messalianism, also known as Bogomilism in the East.
 According to Meyendorff, Barlaam viewed "any claim of real and conscious experience of God as Messalianism".

 In the third Triad, Palamas refuted Barlaam's charge of Messalianism by demonstrating that the Hesychasts did not share the antisacramentalism of the Messalians nor did they claim to physically see the essence of God with their eyes.
 According to John Meyendorff, "Gregory Palamas orients his entire polemic against Barlaam the Calabrian on the issue of the Hellenic wisdom which he considers to be the main source of Barlaam’s errors."